syspack/pakages/docs/getting_started/developer-guide.rst

 Developer Goals
 ===============

-Paks is a packaging framework that is optimized for community packages, meaning that anyone can generate a simple repository with a package specification and then:
+Pakages is a packaging framework that is optimized for community packages, meaning that anyone can generate a simple repository with a package specification and then:

 1. The repository automatically detects new versions of a package upstream and builds